-Post 9/11 GI Bill
+Post-9/11 GI Bill

 The Post-9/11 GI Bill (chapter 33 benefits) is an education benefit program specifically for military members who served on active duty on or after September 11, 2001.
 Depending on an individual's situation, provisions of the program may include coverage of tuition and fees, a monthly housing allowance, a books and supplies stipend, Yellow Ribbon payments, college fund, rural benefit payments and transferability to eligible immediate Family members (Spouse and Children).

-This site will be updated as the changes become effective.
-Learn more on the upcoming changes at:
+Learn more on the changes at:

 FALLS CHURCH, VA, December 7, 2023 - Are you enrolled in or eligible for a TRICARE Prime or TRICARE Select plan?
 During TRICARE Open Season, you may be eligible to change plans or enroll in a plan for 2024.
 It’s important to understand your plan options so you can choose the right coverage for your family.
 That’s because open season may be your only chance to change your plan for next year, unless you have a Qualifying Life Event.